fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 The private methods `.balanceL` and `.balanceR` are mirrors of each other, so we
-will only study `.balanceL`, which is called in the case that the value we are
+only study `.balanceL`, which is called when the value we are inserting is *less
-inserting is *less than* the central value in the set.
-It is also called by the
+than* the current node.
+It is also called by the `.delete` method.
-`.delete` method.

 {lang="text"}
 ~~~~~~~~